microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 * Subscription: *Select the subscription you're using for this workshop*
 * Virtual network: Select the only virtual network that appears under **your resource group for the workshop**.
 * Subnet name / Address prefix : *Default is fine*
-* Note that the `Microsoft.Sql` endpoint has not yet been enabled.
+* `Microsoft.Sql` service endpoint: Note that it has not yet been enabled.
+By **leaving the box unchecked**, you are choosing to enable the service endpoint.
 Once this service endpoint is enabled, all access to your Azure SQL Database will come through private IP addresses.
 To learn more about service endpoints, see the [documentation](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).

 ![](../graphics/vmvnet2.png)